 3. Controlling aspects of the activity of the Company including:

 3.1.
-Licenses and sanctions of the Company
+Licenses and permits of the Company

-4. Prime contracts and the other transactions including:
+4. Main contracts and other transactions including:

 5.1.
 The rights to the real estate and other assets of the Company;